someonesdad1/hobbyutil/README.md

 Click [here](./project_list.md) to go to the projects page where you can download the individual projects and read their descriptions.

-This repository is for things (I'll call them projects here)  I've developed over the years for my various hobbies.
+This repository is for projects I've developed over the years for my various hobbies.
 Each project is a link which you can click on to get the file(s) associated with the project.
 For documents, the PDF form is typically the only file included.
 A project that contains more than one file will be a zip archive.
 If you would like the source documents (usually constructed from an Open Office document), email me at someonesdad1@gmail.com and I'll send you a zip file containing the information that the project's data are constructed from.

 For projects that are python scripts, I have standardized on python 3.6 for running the scripts.
 Many of these scripts have also been tested on python